-Upon his return to Ontario, still keenly interested in the military, he was one of the first to enlist in the first Canadian regular army unit, “A” Battery of the Royal Canadian Artillery.
+Upon his return to Ontario, still interested in the military, he was one of the first to enlist in the first Canadian regular army unit, A Battery of the Royal Canadian Artillery.
 An active and robust soldier, young Sam Steele was quick to master a measure of the gunner’s art and was soon promoted to sergeant.

 He returned to Canada in 1906 and joined the Permanent Force, commanding, in turn, the Calgary and Winnipeg Military Districts and rising to the rank of Major-General.
 In 1914, he became Inspector General for Western Canada, responsible for the training of western troops for the Second Contingent of the Canadian Expeditionary Force.
 He commanded the 2nd Canadian Division and accompanied it to England, although he did not go to the front.
 He remained as commander of the Shorncliffe Area and after the hostilities ceased, retired from the army in 1918.

+Retirement did not sit well with Sam Steele.
+Nearing seventy years of age, he died on 30 January 1919, in London, England, given a hero’s funeral.
 With his death, the Canadian West would never again be the same and other figures would pale by comparison.
 His life and times loom large in Canadian history.

 His early days with the Canadian Artillery contributed to what he was and what he became.
-Through men like him, The Royal Regiment played a significant role in the opening of the Canadian West – he was one of a kind.
+Through men like him, The Royal Regiment played a significant role in the opening of the Canadian West.
+He was one of a kind.